sej310/SJ-Portfolio/finalprojectsj.md

 After layout out the initial story board, I wanted to provide some space for thought to make sure all aspects of the story or pieces I wanted to analyze was avaliable.
+I walked through my wireframe again, making sure that all pieces of the project were captured, and created each graph as I went throughout the storyboard.
+Below, I have included intitial versions of the graphs before talking with peers about revisions.

+   # User Research Protocol